resonance-dfb/learning-noise-injection/README.md

 Fig4 GAN 20260402.ipynb: A specific notebook containing the code to generate Figure 4 for the GAN experiments.(GMM)

-Fig5-Mnist 2026.ipynb: This updated notebook contains the most recent algorithmic refinements and plotting scripts used to evaluate the GAN's performance on the MNIST dataset, culminating in the generation of Figure 5.
+Fig5-Mnist 2026.ipynb: This updated notebook contains the most recent algorithmic refinements and plotting scripts used to evaluate the GAN's performance on the MNIST dataset, culminating in the generation of Figure 5 (Figs 7-8 in revised version).
 (MNIST)

 Fig7-8 CIFAR-GAN (2).ipynb: A secondary notebook used for generating Figures 7 and 8 to evaluate GAN performance on CIFAR.(CIFAR-10)